Kotlin/KEEP/proposals/change-defaulting-rule.md

 ## Technical details

-The technical content of this KEEP consists of two parts.

 **Param-and-property defaulting rule**: the defaulting rule should read as follows.

 > If you don't specify a use-site target, the target is chosen according to the `@Target` annotation of the annotation being used.
 If there are multiple targets, choose one or more as follows: